mraible/mongock-docs/content/pages/runner.md

 ## Executing the Runner
-Once we have our runner properly configured and ready to go, we just need to execute it.
+Once we have our runner properly configured, we need to build and execute it.

+Although each builder can provide more ways to build the runner, all of them provide the basic method `buildRunner()`, which returns a `MongockRunner` instance.
+This interface provides multiple methods, but the most important and the one relevant in this section is the method `execute()`.

-Although you can always run it manually, by executing the method `execute`, Mongock tries to take advantage of the framework, so normally you just need to expose the runner bean and Mongock, with the help of the underlying framework, takes care of running it.
+The use can always run it manually, by executing the method`execute()`, but Mongock tries to take advantage of the underalying framework to make it as smoothly as possible , so normally, using the mechanism provided by the framework,  you just need to expose the runner bean and Mongock takes care of running it.

 In some cases, like when using the  **properties approach**, you don't even need to expose the bean, just providing the properties and telling the framework(via annotation or whatever mechanism the framework provides) that you are using Mongock, is enough :wink: